XORBKPT/IEC-61850-IDS-Cyber-Engine-Demo/README.md

 ### Build and Run Instructions
 Assuming the Advantec MIC-7700 runs a Debian-based Linux OS (e.g., Ubuntu), follow these steps to build and run the demo code:
-#### Step 1: Prepare the Environment
+#### Step 1: Prep the Environment
 Install the necessary dependencies on the MIC-7700.
-Connect to the device via SSH or better air-gapped from the terminal and run:
+Connect to the device via SSH or better an air-gapped from the terminal and run:

 ```bash
 sudo apt update